 We extracted and analysed data regarding clinical outcomes including mortality, chronic lung disease, death or chronic lung disease, failure to extubate, complications in the primary hospitalisation, and long-term health outcomes

 Twenty-one RCTs enrolling a total of 1424 participants were eligible for this review.
 All were randomised controlled trials, but the methods for random allocation were not always clear.
 Allocation concealment, blinding of the intervention and blinding of the outcome assessments were mostly satisfactory.
 Late steroid treatment was associated with a reduction in neonatal mortality (at 28 days), but not mortality at discharge or latest reported age.
 Benefits of delayed steroid treatment included reductions in failure to extubate by three, seven or 28 days, chronic lung disease at both 28 days and 36 weeks' postmenstrual age, need for late rescue treatment with dexamethasone, discharge on home oxygen, and death or chronic lung disease at both 28 days and 36 weeks' postmenstrual age.
 There was a trend towards an increase in risk of infection and gastrointestinal bleeding, but not necrotising enterocolitis.
 Short-term adverse affects included hyperglycaemia, glycosuria and hypertension.
 There was an increase in severe retinopathy of prematurity, but no significant increase in blindness.
 There was a trend towards a reduction in severe intraventricular haemorrhage, but only 247 infants were enrolled in five studies reporting this outcome.
 The trends to an increase in cerebral palsy or abnormal neurological examination were partly offset by a trend in the opposite direction in death before late follow-up.
 The combined rate of death or cerebral palsy was not significantly different between steroid and control groups.
 Major neurosensory disability, and the combined rate of death or major neurosensory disability, were not significantly different between steroid and control groups.
-There were no substantial differences between groups for other outcomes in later childhood, including respiratory health or function, blood pressure or growth, although there were fewer with a clinically important reduction in the forced expired volume in one second (FEV
+There were no substantial differences between groups for other outcomes in later childhood, including respiratory health or function, blood pressure or growth, although there were fewer with a clinically important reduction in the forced expired volume in one second (FEV1) on respiratory function testing.